 A Sermon on 1 Corinthians 2:6Read more

-Let no man glory in men – the wisdom of this world is foolishness to God.
-The unusual confidence in man’s own intelligence is the leading cause for rejecting the Gospel.
-Man deems the Gospel useless and foolish.
-Listen to Dr. Martyn Lloyd-Jones as he examines two positions of life and the true knowledge of the meaning of life in this sermon on 1 Corinthians 2:6 and 13:18-21.
-The achievements of civilization and discoveries of man are so small in comparison to the grandeur of this universe.
-Listen to the message of the Bible – consider the Tower of Babel, King Herod, the Flood, and Job.
+Let no one glory in humanity as the wisdom of this world is foolishness to God.
+The unusual confidence in human intelligence is the leading cause for rejecting the gospel.
+People deem the gospel useless and foolish.
+In this sermon on 1 Corinthians 2:6 titled “Dawn that Never Leads to Day,” Dr. Martyn Lloyd-Jones examines two positions of life and the true knowledge of the meaning of life.
+The achievements of civilization and discoveries of humanity are so small in comparison to the grandeur of this universe.
+Listen to the message of the Bible and consider the Tower of Babel, King Herod, the flood, and Job.
 The wisdom of this world can only understand a portion of life, and nothing beyond.
-God's knowledge is far beyond man's finite comprehension.
-Listen to history explained as the progressive scientific discovery of the Medieval Ages, Renaissance, and the Enlightenment, ultimately pressed God into the background and exalted man.
-Man is always dawning a new era, but never arriving.
-In God's divine wisdom, He gives man great ability, but all of man's achievements will ultimately come to nothing.
-Flee the wrath to come and take hold of God's wisdom.
-Do you look at the world as the only thing that matters?
-Look to Christ and Him crucified!
+God’s knowledge is far beyond humanity’s finite comprehension.
+Listen as history is explained as the progressive scientific discovery of the Medieval Ages, Renaissance, and the Enlightenment, which ultimately pressed God into the background and exalted humanity.
+Humanity is always dawning a new era, but never arriving.
+In God’s divine wisdom, He gives people great ability, but all of humanity’s achievements will ultimately come to nothing.

 Additional Scripture Translations

 1 Corinthians 2:6, New American Standard Bible (NASB)

 6Yet we do speak wisdom among those who are mature; a wisdom, however, not of this age nor of the rulers of this age, who are passing away;